 There is a hotel in Wuqia near the bus stop if you arrive late.
+There is also a hotel in Umqia.
 Reviews are welcome.

 In Sary Tash, you can find plenty of accommodation.
 There is a small guest house and cafe in Irkeshtam next to the Kyrgyz check point where one can spend the night.

 When you enter Irkeshtam, there is a hotel on the left, about 100m off the road.
 You can also ask one of the restaurant ladies, who will let you stay in one of the empty containers for 100 som per night per person.
 These reek of frying oil and are frequented by night owl truckers who have drunken conversations that continue late into the night.